-In order to be convicted for obstruction of justice, the following six elements must be present.
+In order to be convicted for obstruction of justice in Virginia, the following six elements must be present.
 They are:

 - The accused must knowingly;